Root Removal

 Root removal is a systematic process requiring proper assessment, equipment, and technique.
 Quick Cut Tree Service follows proven steps for every extraction.

-Site inspection comes first.
 Our arborist examines the stump diameter, estimates root spread, and identifies underground utilities.
 We check for irrigation lines, gas pipes, and electrical conduits before any digging begins.
 This assessment determines equipment needs and project timeline.

-Debris processing happens on site.
 Our chipper converts roots and wood material into mulch.
 You can keep the woodchips for landscaping or we haul everything away.
 We remove all brush, bark, and cambium material from your property.

-Backfill and grading complete the job.
 We fill the excavation with clean topsoil, compacting layers to prevent settling.
-Final grading leaves the area level and ready for grass seed, sod, or your next project.
+Final grading leaves the area level and ready for grass seed, sod, new plants, or your next project.
+We can also install a root barrier to protect nearby structures and fence lines.

 Brands We Use